 –Weighted Lap pad – This was a suggestion from Cub’s Occupational Therapist.
 The pressure the weighted lap pad provides is calming and provides positive stimulation.
 Pushing on walls or a good bear hug can provide similar sensory input.
 Cub can wear his lap pad on his shoulders when he needs to, it has magnets in the corners to stick together and hold it on him.
 Having the weight in his backpack also provides the deep pressure when he carries the bag.
 Both of our weighted items are from CapeAble Weighted Products.

--A Fidget Cube lets Cub move his hands and stay busy when he is in situations he can’t get up and move physically.
+–Fidgets lets Cub move his hands and stay busy when he is in situations he can’t get up and move physically.
 He can play with it in his lap while sitting listening to someone talk or waiting in a line.
 We really like this Fidget Toy Set which let us try out a variety of fidgets and see what he likes.
 Some fidgets you might already have a round your house include Tangles, Slinkys, Puzzle Cubes, Rubber bands, textured balls, or Silly Putty.
 You have to see what your sensory seeker likes.

 -A book to read, waiting is one of the hardest things for Cub.
 So we often bring along something of interest to have ready when the need to wait arises.
 Usually this is a few books to read from our home library, I wouldn’t recommend library books for the risk of losing them.
 He often reads these in the car when we run errands for an extended time or when he gets bored waiting for us grown ups to finish talking somewhere.